flathub-infra/documentation/blog/2024-02-22/index.md

 ## Adding brand colors

 Apps are expected to provide two different brand colors for light and dark.
-[Here's an example](https://github.com/pika-backup/pika-backup/blob/8f2f04a1a27d2b04db48f7dbf26577009ff39be3/data/app.metainfo.xml.in#L44) of an appstream file in the wild including brand colors.
+[Here's an example](https://github.com/pika-backup/pika-backup/blob/8f2f04a1a27d2b04db48f7dbf26577009ff39be3/data/app.metainfo.xml.in#L44) of a MetaInfo file in the wild including brand colors.

 This is the snippet you need to include in your MetaInfo file: